-The Post Rock District has a variety of opportunities to collaborate with educators and community leaders.
+Each school year, the Post Rock District team offers a variety of opportunities to collaborate with educators and community leaders.
 Our supplemental activities will provide hands-on learning for students and help you meet academic standards.
 Youth enrichment offerings are scheduled with the presenting agent on a first come, first serve basis throughout the school year.
-To view the 2017-2018 youth enrichment offerings contact your local Post Rock District Office or visit http://www.postrock.k-state.edu/4-h/youth-enrichment/index.html.
+To view the 2019-2020 youth enrichment offerings contact your local Post Rock District Office or visit www.postrock.ksu.edu under 4-H Youth Development.

 Dolly Parton’s Imagination Library is a 60 volume set of books.
 Each month a new, carefully selected book will be mailed, in your child’s name, directly to your home.
 By mailing high quality, age-appropriate books directly to a child’s home, the Dolly Parton Imagination Library encourages children and their families to be excited about books and to feel the magic that books can create.
 Reading is a valuable experience for young learners as it promotes positive brain development, helps a child understand the world around them, and enhances positive relationships with the caring adults they rely on.